jvde-github/AIS-catcher/README.md

 <img src="https://github.com/jvde-github/AIS-catcher/blob/0c722323233834cc3af333068bf127897b11768b/media/Signal%20Strength.png" width=60% height=60%>
 </p>

-Please notice that the NMEA lines in the JSON output do not include the required *<CR><LF>* as per standard so need to be added downstream if messages are forwarded downstream to a AIS service like Marinetraffic or AISHub.
+Please notice that the NMEA lines in the JSON output do not include the required \<CR\>\<LF\> as per standard so need to be added downstream if you write code that forwards messages to a AIS service like MarineTraffic or AISHub.

 ### Setting up OpenCPN